 Pedophiles connecting to a concealed child pornography site got

-an unwelcome surprise last week, courtesy of the hacktivist group Anonymous.
+an unwelcome surprise last week, courtesy of the hacktivist group Anonymous.has been taken down by Anonymous members, and account details

 of 1,589 users from the site’s database were posted as evidence.

-The takedown is part of Anonymous’ Operation Darknet
+The takedown is part of Anonymous’ Operation Darknet,

 an anti-child-pornography effort aimed at thwarting child pornographers

-operating on on the Tor network
+operating on on the Tor network.

 Anonymous’ attack was focused on a hosting service called Freedom Hosting,